 - Occupational Safety and Health Act (OSHA)

-In conclusion, while you should always be careful what you say about your employer, you should never be afraid to speak up about work conditions, unsafe work practices, rule violations, discrimination and harassment or violations of employment law in NYC.
+In conclusion, while you should always be careful what you say about your employer, you should never be afraid to speak up about work conditions, unsafe work practices, rule violations, employment discrimination, sexual harassment, or violations of employment law.